loo-al/loo-al/README.md

 ### Pursuing Software Engineering / DevOps

-Happy to complete my Computer Science Bachelor at CSULB and show you some things I've learned.
+I am proud to complete my Computer Science Bachelor at CSULB and show you some things I've learned.
+In this repo you will find the aggregate projects that I worked on over the years.

+These projects gave me chance to learn many different languages,  and I am a better software developer
+from the insights gained through these expereiences.

+From mobile development to infrastructure,  I explore the technologies that draw me in, and try to impact them
+in a postive way.